Ticker > Discover > Market Update > Wipro Buyback 2026: Complete Investor Guide To Rs 15,000 Crore Offer

 Timeline expectations:

-• Shareholder approval required
+• Shareholder approval completed

 • Completion expected in Q1 FY27